USING IRONXL FOR PYTHON

 cell = worksheet["B2"]

-# Set background color of the cell with an RGB string
+# Set background color of the cell using an RGB string

 cell.Style.SetBackgroundColor("#428D65")